 We now recall the definition of the polynomial $H_\tau(z)$ that appears in the Blasius--Rogawski congruence relation (Theorem~\ref{thm:congrel}) and compute it in our setting.
 More precisely, we show the first part of the computation in the more general case when $\dim V = n$ and $\dim W = n-1$ and then specialize to the case $n = 3$ in the final part.

 \paragraph{Hecke polynomials and the congruence relation.} Let $r \colon \Glochat \ra \GL(V)$ be the complex representation of $\Glochat$ of highest weight the cocharacter $\mu$ of the Shimura datum $(\G, X)$.
-Associated to the fixed finite place $\tau$ is a polynomial (Hecke polynomial) defined by Blasius and Rogawski \cite[\S 6]{blasius-rogawski:zeta} as follows:
+Following Blasius and Rogawski \cite[\S 6]{blasius-rogawski:zeta} (see also the comment in the introduction), we associate to the fixed finite place $\tau$ a polynomial (Hecke polynomial) defined as follows:

 Here, the Hecke algebra $\cH = \cH(G, K)$ is identified with the functions on $\Glochat$ invariant under $\sigma$-conjugation, i.e., the automorphism of $\Glochat$ given by $y \mapsto g^\sigma y g^{-1}$.
 When restricted to the maximal torus $\Tlochat$ of $\Glochat$, the Satake isomorphism identifies the Hecke algebra with the space of functions on $\Tlochat$ that are invariant under both $\sigma$-conjugation and the Weyl group $\Omega(T)$.
 The strategy to compute the polynomial is then to restrict to the maximal torus $\Tlochat$ where the above determinant can easily be evaluated and then to invert the Satake isomorphism.